PatrickMcCornack/McCornack-Writing-Samples/README.md

 Golden Paintbrush Reintroduction Plan: A report written for Restoration Ecology on how to reintroduce an extirpated hemiparasite to the Willamette Valley in Oregon

 Kamiak Butte Ecological Report: A report written for Natural Resource Ecology on a local geologic feature.

+Soil Respiration Sensor Platform: The preliminary results of the low-cost sensor platform for soil respiration project.